-The Unemployment Insurance Contributions Act No. 4 of 2002 provides that "every employer and every employee to whom this Act applies must, on a monthly basis, contribute to the Unemployment Insurance Fund."
-It applies to all employers and employees other than, amongst others specifically detailed in this Act, an employee and his employer where the employee is employed by that employer for less than 24 hours a month.
+The Unemployment Insurance Contributions Act No. 4 of 2002 provides that "every employer and every employee to whom this Act applies must, on a monthly basis, contribute to the Unemployment Insurance Fund".
+It applies to all employers and employees other than, amongst others specifically detailed in this Act, an employee and his or her employer when the employee is employed by that employer for less than 24 hours a month.

-The amount of the contribution payable $-^{26}$
+The amount of the contribution payable $-^{27}$

-- by an employee, must be 1% of the remuneration paid to him by his employer; and - by an employer in respect of any one of its employees, must be equal to 1% of the remuneration paid to that employee.
+- by an employee, must be 1% of the remuneration paid to that employee by his or her employer; and - by an employer for any one of its employees, must be equal to 1% of the remuneration paid to that employee.